New research, discussions and examples outlining the most important factors for leaders to succeed in the modern workplace

 There is evidence that some organisations are getting it right.
 However, many leaders are still struggling to get the balance between how they used to do things and what needs to be done to re-orientate their business.

-The aim of this paper is to inspire your own leadership aspirations, no matter how long you have been in the game.
+The aim of this eBook is to inspire your own leadership aspirations, no matter how long you have been in the game.
 It will help you unlearn, relearn and upskill for the demands of the rapidly evolving business challenges and opportunities we are all facing.

-Therefore, following the research summary in this White Paper, we have also considered how to help you take action.
+Therefore, following the research summary in this eBook, we have also considered how to help you take action.
 At the end of each section and as a summary in Appendix 2, we have listed suggested actions to help you get started or build on your current journey.
 We have also created a new leadership development model, a leader briefing session, a one-day high-level training event, and supporting executive coaching activity, to immediately help you turn the insights from the research into meaningful action, both personally and within your organisation.

 This means embarking on a new leadership development journey for a more enlightened, human-centred age; adopting digital, protecting the business and serving the communities within which we operate.